How Much Does a Funeral Cost

 How much does a funeral cost?
 For most families, the answer is “more than we expected.”
 Between the funeral home’s basic services, casket or cremation container, cemetery fees, flowers, obituary notices, and transportation, a traditional funeral can easily reach many thousands of dollars.
 When these costs aren’t planned for in advance, loved ones are often left scrambling to come up with cash, use credit cards, or borrow from relatives.

-That’s why so many people are using small, dedicated life insurance policies for final expenses instead of relying solely on savings.
-A targeted plan—often called burial insurance for final expenses—can provide immediate, tax-free funds to cover funeral costs so your family isn’t forced into difficult financial choices during an already emotional time.
+That’s why so many people use small, dedicated life insurance policies for final expenses instead of relying solely on savings.
+A targeted plan—often called burial insurance for final expenses—creates a clear pool of funds that can be used to cover funeral costs and other end-of-life expenses.
+It’s not about buying “a big life insurance policy.”
+It’s about protecting your family from out-of-pocket bills at the exact moment they’re grieving, coordinating logistics, and trying to honor your wishes.

 Get a Personalized Funeral Cost & Coverage Estimate